Slashdot Asks: Do You Still Use RSS?

 The real question is, will anyone get here via PointCast?

-Feedly is a godsend (Score:2)
+Feedly is a godsend (Score:3)

 RSS is far from dead.